eWaterCycle/infra/README.md

 ```

 You can verify your access by running an innocent `rclone ls  dcache:parameter-sets`.
-The command to sync directories is `rclone copy somedir dcache:parameter-sets/somedir`
+The command to sync directories is `rclone copy somedir dcache:parameter-sets/somedir`.
+Beware that this will overwrite any existing files, if different!

 ## Docker images